 "Hank and Lefty Raised My Country Soul"

 Both sides of his debut single, "If You've Got The Money (I've Got The Time)" and "I Love You a Thousand Ways," topped the charts that same year.
-The former got inducted into the Grammy Hall of Fame in 1999.
+The former, based off a poem Frizzell wrote for his wife while in jail, got inducted into the Grammy Hall of Fame in 1999.
 A year later, number one hits "I Want to be With You Always" and "Always Late (With Your Kisses)" made him the closest thing to competition Hank Williams had on the jukebox—as celebrated in Merle Haggard's "The Way It Was in '51" and Stoney Edwards' "Hank and Lefty Raised My Country Soul."

 Avoiding his high blood pressure medication so he could keep drinking took its toll on the singer by this point.
 Frizzell died on July 19, 1975.
 Posthumous celebrations of an American music legend included Willie Nelson's 1977 covers album To Lefty From Willie.
 It starts with a solid take on "Mom and Dad's Waltz" and never lets up.

 For today's fans, Frizzell represents the roots of numerous traditional-minded artists.
 He's the Grand Ole Opry legend who taught John Anderson to sing, George Strait to stick to his principles and Randy Travis to make the most of a one-of-a-kind voice.

 This story originally ran on July 19, 2018.

 Now Watch: 5 Things You Didn't Know About Alan Jackson